maryamagahi/Playground/README.md

 * Please note GitHub doesn't support intra-notebook linking directly, and clicking on links may redirect you to the repository itself.

 ## Project 1.
 EDA_FoodHub
-* **Project Description:** The data from a company named FoodHub (similar to Doordash and UberEats) to analyze the demand for different restaurants and identify ways to enhance customer experience.
+* **Project Description:** The data from a company named FoodHub (similar to Doordash and UberEats) is used to analyze the demand for different restaurants and identify ways to enhance customer experience.
 *  **Challenges:**
     * Determining when to perform in-depth analyses versus when to maintain a higher-level overview
     * Conducting univariate and bivariate analyses for all critical fields and their combinations was time-consuming.